-Hikers and riders meet in the Steytlerville District on arrival day, where we all will stay together in an old farm house.
-This gives us time to familiarize ourselves with the area, the route, the horses and one another.
+Hikers and riders meet in Willowmore on arrival day, where we all stay in the Willowmore Historical Guest House.
+This gives us time to get to know each other and be ready for an early morning start.
 Route briefing is over dinner.

 Day 1 Nakop to Doringkloof, 18km

 The route starts on the outer edge of the Baviaanskloof Nature Reserve, at the foot of the Baviaanskloof Mountain, in an area known as Nakop.
 Hikers immediately tackle a climb of almost 4km, with an elevation of 400m, to get to the highest point at the Telkom Tower with an unimpeded view over the Karoo to the north, and the Baviaanskloof to the south.
 After you have walked through shoulder high fynbos, a 7km rocky road leads down to the main road of the Kloof, and eventually to the overnight point at Doringkloof Farm where you stay in a farm house.